 Although the center is open 365 days a year, Grizzly and Wolf Discovery Center hours vary by season.
 You can expect the center to open daily at 8:30 am and close between 4:00 pm (winter hours) and 8:00 pm (summer hours).

 What does it cost to visit the Grizzly and Wolf Discovery Center?

 An adult general admission ticket is currently $15.00, and admission to the Grizzly and Wolf Discovery Center is good for two consecutive days.
 This gives visitors the opportunity to observe the animals and participate in programs at different times over those two days.
 Discounts are offered to seniors, students, and children.
 (No ticket is required for visitors under the age of five.)

 As a reminder, Grizzly and Wolf Discovery Center prices include all expert-led programs with the exception of the Keeper Kids and Keeper Crew programs.

 For the latest information, including special exhibits and events, visit the Grizzly and Wolf Discovery Center website.

 Have You Visited the Grizzly and Wolf Discovery Center?

 Looking for more information to plan your Montana vacation?
-Check out my additional recommendations to help you plan your trip to Montana including what to see and do in Montana, the best places to stay in Montana, where to eat in Montana, and more!
+Check out my free Montana travel guide to help you plan your trip to Montana including the best time to visit Montana, what to see and do in Montana, the best places to stay in Montana, where to eat in Montana, and more!

 - Need something else to plan your perfect trip?
 Visit my travel resources page for more trusted partners.
 Happy wandering!